CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/v-security/22-method-specific-access.md

 When restricting access to controller methods, we have a couple of approaches in Spring Security.

-We can:

-Append to the path with routes to that method:
+One approach is to append to the path with routes to that method:

 ```JAVA
     @PostMapping